Neonatal infection: Diagnosis

 Diagnosis of infection is based upon the recovery of the pathogen or pathogens from the typically sterile sites in the mother or the baby.
 Unfortunately, as many half of pregnant women are asymptomatic with a gonorrhea infection and other sexually transmitted infections.
 Samples are obtained from urine, blood or cerebrospinal fluid.
 Diagnosis of infection can also be aided by the use of more nonspecific tests such as determining the total white blood cell count, cytokine levels and other blood tests and signs.

 Viral infection

 Symptoms and the isolation of the virus pathogen the upper respiratory tract is diagnostic.
 Virus identification is specific immunologic methods and PCR.
 The presence of the virus can be rapidly confirmed by the detection of the virus antigen.
 The methods and materials used for identifying the RSV virus has a specificity and sensitivity approaching 85% to 95%.
 Not all studies confirm this sensitivity.
 Antigen detection has comparatively lower sensitivity rates that approach 65% to 75%.

 Protozoan infection

-Congential malaria has its own set of signs:
+Congenital malaria has its own set of signs: